timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-12-27
+# Objectives for Today 2022-12-28

 ### Time Block 1: (6am - 9am ish)
+- Create something for social media for The Sunday Shift
-- Rough cut of the two January videos for 2023
+  - This also helps the January videos at the same time.
+- Continue & Finish the edit for Financials of 2022 video

+### Time Block 2: (9am - 12pm ish)
+- Start the edit for 2022 Lessons Learned video
 - Working on thumbnails, titles, descriptions and tags.

-### Time Block 2: (9am - 12pm ish)
-- Continue the edit for Financials of 2022 video

 ### Time Block 3: (12pm - 3pm ish)
-- Create something for social media for The Sunday Shift
 - Art practice for the rest of the afternoon, unless creatively still strong on video editing.
 - After stream continue sending influencer keys!